 Visit the Jewish Quarter

-After the brief overview on the Jewish Quarter (Josefov) on the Old Town Walking Tour, I felt this area is deserving a morning to explore in more detail.
+After the brief overview of the Jewish Quarter (Josefov) on the Old Town Walking Tour, I felt this area is deserving a morning to explore in more detail.

 The Pinkas Synagogue was built in 1535 making it the second oldest synagogue in Prague.
 It is a memorial to the 77,297 Jewish victims of the Shoah from the Czech lands.
-The names painted onto the walls is a stark reminder of the horrific genocide in WWII.
+The names painted on the walls are a stark reminder of the horrific genocide in WWII.

 Old Jewish Cemetery